Bachelor of Science in Special Education (SPED)

 This program is for students who value and support the dignity and rights of all individuals and seek a professional role in education.
 The primary goal of the SPEL Program is to prepare professionals for diverse roles in working with individuals with and without disabilities across the lifespan in a variety of inclusive educational and community environments.

-Upon completion of the SPEL Program, graduates are eligible to apply for teacher licensure in Special Education K-12: General Curriculum.
+Upon completion of the SPED Program, graduates are eligible to apply for teacher licensure in Special Education K-12: General Curriculum.
 With this license, graduates are prepared to be Special Education Teachers.

 Students engage in inquiry through the conceptualization and implementation of an intervention research project.
 Students study the use of evidence-based pedagogical, instructional, curricular, and positive behavioral strategies in order to facilitate positive student outcomes.